rakurai-io/rakurai_programs/programs/reward_distribution/README.md

 - `RewardCollectionAccount` is valid for **10 epochs**.
 - After that:
-  - Any unclaimed funds are returned to the **validator’s identity account**.
+  - Any unclaimed funds are returned to the **validator's identity account**.
   - The account is closed to reclaim rent.

 ---